metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

     `$iterator` defaults to `$self->iterate_points` if not specified.

-- xml( $version )
+- xml( key/values )

     Generate and return an XML string representation of the instance.

+    _key/values_ are (all optional):

+        `version`:        specifies the GPX XML version scheme to use (defaults to 1.0).
+        `unsafe_chars`:   the set of characters to be considered unsafe for the XML mark-up and encoded as an entity.

-    If the version is omitted it defaults to the value of the `version` attribute.
+    If `version` is omitted, it defaults to the value of the `version` attribute.
 Parsing a GPX document sets the version.
 If the `version` attribute is unset defaults to 1.0.

+    `unsafe_chars` can be provided to specify which characters to consider unsafe in generating the XML mark-up.
+This field is then passed through to [HTML::Entities](https://metacpan.org/pod/HTML%3A%3AEntities) function calls whose documentation describes that this field is "specified using the regular expression character class syntax (what you find within brackets in regular expressions)".

+    As of version _1.11_ of `Geo::Gpx`, the default set of characters are the `'<'`, `'&'`, `'>'`, `'"'` characters.
+To revert to the pre-version _1.11_ default, which is equivalent to that in <`HTML::Entities`, explicitely specify `unsafe_chars => undef`.
+This will encode as the latter module describes the "control chars, high-bit chars, and the `'<'`, `'&'`, `'>'`, `"'"`, `'"'` characters".

 - TO\_JSON